Chris Ponting Research Group

 Research in a Nutshell

-3. ME/CFS Genetics.
-DecodeME is a £3.2m NIHR and MRC-funded strategic grant running until August 2025.
+The DecodeME project is a £3.2m NIHR and MRC-funded strategic grant run as a coproduction with people with lived experience of ME/CFS.
 With 18,000 DNA participants, this is the world’s largest genetic study into ME/CFS.
-An initial genome-wide association analysis (using matched UK Biobank individuals as controls) will occur late in 2024.
-DecodeME is a co-production with people with lived experience of ME/CFS that adheres to UK PPI Standards.
+An initial genome-wide association analysis (using matched UK Biobank individuals as controls) identified 8 genetic signals.
+The preprint describing these results has been highlighted by UK and international media.

 People